 - Dr Mark Richards, Senior Lecturer and Head of Outreach in the Department of Physics at Imperial College London

-- Dr Ther Wint Aung, National Geographic Explorer leading a project on energy poverty
+- Dr Ther Wint Aung, energy poverty expert and a National Geographic Explorer leading citizen science air monitoring activities in Myanmar

 - Dr Suzanne Bartington, Clinical Research Fellow in Environmental Health in the Institute of Applied Health Research and Honorary Consultant in Public Health at Public Health England